-Football star Kenwyne Jones has won a court case after giving what must be one of the best alibis in legal history.
+Football star Kenwyne Jones has won a court case after giving what must be one of the best alibis in legal history click at this page.

 Yet at the time of the alleged offence Jones was taking part in a televised football match, scoring two goals as Stoke beat FC Thun 4-1 in the Europa League.